serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 If you want to mark an instance as being overridable, as well as it being able to safely override other instances, you can use the `OVERLAPS` pragme.
-So in our example, you can use the `OVERLAPS` pragma in either of these instances and it will work.
+So in our example, you can use the `OVERLAPS` pragma in either of these instances, and it will work.

-Note that 'OVERLAPPING' pragma just means that it is alright to use that instance, even if there are other, more general instances, and not an explicit instruction to prefer that instance.
+Note that the 'OVERLAPPING' pragma just means that it is alright to use that instance (even if there are other, more general instances) and not an explicit instruction to prefer that instance.

-Read more about these pragmas [here](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/pragmas.html#overlapping-overlappable-overlaps-and-incoherent-pragmas)
+You can read more about these pragmas [here](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/pragmas.html#overlapping-overlappable-overlaps-and-incoherent-pragmas).

 ## Overlapping instances with type variables

-Here we slightly change one of the above fixes, to call the `printMe` function via another function `fn` that accepts a polymorphic argument.
+Here we slightly change one of the above fixes to call the `printMe` function via another function `fn` that accepts a polymorphic argument.

 ```hs